Colvars/colvars/README.md

 ## Legacy GROMACS-Colvars patched releases

-Versions GROMACS prior to 2024 are no longer supported by the current version of Colvars: please use GROMACS 2024 or later.
+Versions of GROMACS prior to 2024 are no longer supported by the current version of Colvars: please use GROMACS 2024 or later.

 ## Which version of Colvars is recommended?